 An advanced e-proofing system which offers authors an easy way of making corrections to their article online, reducing the time it takes to correct proofs and publish your work.

 Once the initial proof has been corrected and finalized, the article is ready for Online First publication.
 The article will be forwarded for online publication on SpringerLink in a week's time after the receipt of corrections.

 The Online First service lets users access peer reviewed articles well before print publication.
 These articles are searchable and citable by their DOI (Digital Object Identifier).
 With Online First publication the time it takes for critical discoveries to reach the research community is significantly reduced.

 Authors can view article-level metrics (ALMs) thanks to our partnership with Altmetric, a London-based company which tracks and analyzes the online activity surrounding scholarly literature.
-This allows us to show detailed statistics on each article’s coverage and discussions in the media and on blogs; any bookmarking, ratings and discussions via bibliographic tools and sites such as Papers, Mendeley and ResearchGate; and social media sharing via platforms like Twitter, Facebook and Google+.
+This allows us to show detailed statistics on each article’s coverage and discussions in the media and on blogs; any bookmarking, ratings and discussions via bibliographic tools and sites such as Mendeley and ResearchGate; and social media sharing via platforms like LinkedIn, Twitter, Facebook and others.

 If available, the number of shares (based on Altmetric data) for each article is provided alongside citations (based on CrossRef data) on its abstract page on SpringerLink, helping you and your readers to assess the reach and impact of your article.

 We offer authors and their funders the option to publish open access research across publication formats: in journals and in books and chapters.
 We were one of the first publishers to offer an open access option for the humanities and social sciences, and remain an active participant in the development of sustainable models for open access for these disciplines.